sysghent/plant-pot/README.md

-Here is the corrected version of your text, with grammar and spelling mistakes fixed for clarity and accuracy.

 # Workshop: Make a Smart Plant Pot

 *Notes for a workshop organized by Hugo & Willem in Ghent on June 4, 2025, for [SysGhent](https://sysghent.be/events/plant-pot).*